ggooseo/ggooseo/README.md

-Hi there, I'm deebeesea 👋
+Hi there, I'm gooso

-I'm a Programer.
+I'm a progremeerr.
-🌋 I’m currently working on a Unity Game!
+🌋 I’m currently working on a mc client..

 Learning:
 Java, C# & Other more!